chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 How does the parsing for each frame work?
 How does ID3TagEditor recognize the correct frame and execute the correct parsing based on the frame type?
 The answer is inside the `ID3FrameContentParser` class, used inside the `parseFramesFor(mp3: NSData, id3Tag: ID3Tag)` function.
 This class uses the [**Command Pattern**](https://en.wikipedia.org/wiki/Command_pattern) to launch the correct parsing operations for the current frame type.
-The list of frame parsing operation is stored inside inside a dictionary where the key is the `FrameType` enum.
+The list of frame parsing operations is stored inside inside a dictionary where the key is the `FrameType` enum.
 This enum generically identify the frame type, and is mapped to the correct ID3 frame identifier for each version in the `ID3FrameConfiguration` function `frameTypeFor(identifier: frameIdentifier, version: version)`.
 As you can see below the extraction of the frame identifier is done in the